FAUSWE-GROUP11/Rokku/README.md

 For `rpi_out`: `python3 rpi_out_driver.py -p <unique_string>`

-The `<unique_string>` is used as a prefix for the MQTT channel where the two Raspebrry Pis will be communicating.
+The `<unique_string>` is used as a prefix for the MQTT topic where the two Raspebrry Pis will be communicating.
 It can be any string, but for security reasons, it should be sufficiently unique to the user.
 This string MUST be the same for both `rpi_in` and `rpi_out`.

 Once both drivers are actively running, user can use `Rokku` via the UI on `rpi_in`.